lorent23/lorent23/README.md

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals: To become Full-Stack
-- ⚡ Open for projects and collaborations, and eager to learn -Very good knowledge on React,Node JS,Typescript,JSX,Angular
+- ⚡ Open for projects and collaborations, and eager to learn
+-  Very good knowledge on React,Node JS,Typescript,JSX,Angular

 ### Connect with me: